top of page

 Description:

-16 Somvar Vrat Uddyapan is a traditional Hindu ritual performed to conclude a 16-week or 16-day fast dedicated to Lord Shiva, observed on Mondays (Somvar).
-The vrat is typically undertaken to seek health, prosperity, marital happiness, and the removal of obstacles.
+16 Somvar Vrat Udyapan is a traditional Hindu ritual performed to mark the completion of a fast of sixteen Mondays or sixteen weeks dedicated to Lord Shiva, observed every Monday.
+This vow is generally undertaken for health, prosperity, marital happiness, and the removal of obstacles.

-The Uddyapan ceremony marks the completion of the vow (vrat) and involves:
+The Udyapan ceremony symbolizes the completion of the vow and generally includes the following:

-2. Worship of Lord Shiva with Bilva leaves, water, milk, and Panchamrut
+2. Worship of Lord Shiva with bilva leaves, water, milk, and Panchamrit

-3. Recitation of Shiv Stotra, Rudra Path, or Somvar vrat katha
+3. Recitation of Shiv Stotra, Rudra Path, or the Somvar Vrat Katha

-This pooja is performed at the devotee’s home or a temple, creating an auspicious and spiritually charged environment.
+This worship is performed at the devotee’s home or in a temple, creating an atmosphere filled with auspiciousness and spiritual energy.

 Importance: